Learn about farm umbrella insurance, personal umbrella insurance, and how they differ from one another.

 What is a personal liability policy?

-For some insurance companies, personal liability is often included within a homeowners insurance policy along with property insurance, or part of a renters insurance policy in addition to unscheduled personal property coverage
+For some insurance companies, personal liability is often included within a homeowners insurance policy along with property insurance, or part of a renters insurance policy in addition to

-However, for some companies, such as farm mutual insurance companies, personal liability must be offered as a separate product from the property insurance portion.
-This has the benefit of giving policyholders options when it comes to selecting coverage, and allows them to further customize coverage based on their needs.
+farm mutual insurance companies, personal liability must be offered as a separate product from the property insurance portion.
+This has the benefit of giving policyholders options when it comes to selecting coverage and allows them to further customize coverage based on their needs.

-Whether you have a separate PLP or have liability coverage as part of homeowners, it often serves as the requisite underlying insurance for an umbrella insurance policy.
+Whether you have a separate PLP or have liability coverage as part of

+homeowners, it often serves as the requisite underlying insurance for an umbrella insurance policy.
 It's important to note that a PLP is tailored to risk profiles where farming and ranch activities, if present, are incidental to the primary purpose of the property.
 This is because a PLP is meant to cover individuals rather than professional entities or business ventures; they can cover you, the insured, but are not meant to cover something like a Limited Liability Corporation (LLC).

 What is a farm liability policy?

+As the name suggests, a farm liability policy (FLP) is designed to provide protections against risks that are common to the operation of a farm as a business.
 Unlike a personal liability policy, an FLP can apply to entities, such as a sole proprietorship or an LLC.
 In this way, an FLP more closely resembles a general commercial liability policy, although there are key differences.

-These policies still have exclusions for many business activities, but have exceptions around farm-related business activities; it would not cover something like an ecommerce business, but would cover activities like growing crops or raising livestock beyond an incidental capacity.
+These policies still have exclusions for many business activities but have exceptions around farm-related business activities; it would not cover something like an ecommerce business but would cover activities like growing crops or raising livestock beyond an incidental capacity.

 How do they compare?
 Exclusions and endorsements